 I took 4 days to complete the journey.
 Did it solo and while sleeping in my own tent.
 Nangling turned out to be the first overnight destination – where locals helped me camp inside the CPWD premises (the company which is constructing the roads in the area).
 In the process, a local family invited me for dinner.

 The next two nights (in Dhuktu) saw a similar trend, where locals helped me find a perfect camping place and invited me for dinners and lunches.
-It turned out that in 4 days, I only had to eat-out twice.
-One, when I was in taxi from Dharchula to Nagling; second when I was in taxi from Nagling to Dharchula.
+It turned out that in 4 days, I only had to eat out twice.
+One, when I was in the taxi from Dharchula to Nagling; second when I was in the taxi from Nagling to Dharchula.
 Darma valley surprised me for its hospitality.
 Throughout my journey, I ate for free.
 Local guides showed me around, without accepting money.
-Everyone seemed much affable, and happy to speak to tourists.
-Kumaoni people, in Darma valley had a different way of welcoming tourists.
+Everyone seemed much affable and happy to speak to tourists.
+Kumaoni people, in Darma valley, had a different way of welcoming tourists.

 [Read more about My Journey Into Darma Valley And To Panchachuli Base Camp]